VeinsOfTheEarth/RivGraph/README.md

 - [ ] How to fix flow directions
 - [ ] Function documentation
 - [ ] Unit testing
+- [ ] Function for removing artificial nodes

 For examples of what RivGraph does, see this AGU poster: https://www.researchgate.net/publication/329845073_Automatic_Extraction_of_Channel_Network_Topology_RivGraph